maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - string
   - default: "redis:6379"
   - hostname and port for the Redis service
+- RedisCachePassword
+  - string
+  - default: ""
+  - Password for the Redis service
 - UpdateIntervalSeconds
   - int64
   - default: 60